01 Jun 2021

 The latter position, preparing to respond, is the least utilised yet the most effective.
 Have you considered how an ongoing approach to reviewing and managing the micro/macro, internal/external assumptions would benefit your business without a massive amount of effort?
 If you have taken time to identify these assumptions in your strategic planning process and then subsequently prepared various upside/downside scenarios, then doesn’t it make sense to keep them alive on a regular basis to ensure that you have a robust plan A but also back up plans B, C, D and so on.

 Preparing to respond to unforeseen scenarios should be a mantel taken up by the business’ executive team, whose role Is to be proactive in leading the business in the right direction.
 If you’re utilising an Integrated Business Planning process to connect the strategic plans to the executional plans on a monthly basis, but recognise that the uncertainties and volatilities caused by a complex, rapidly-changing market can risk derailing your expected results, shouldn’t you be asking the question – are we ready to respond?

-If you’d like to learn more about how Integrated Business Planning can help your business prepare for unforeseen events so you can gain competitive advantage, why not book a space on our Melbourne IBP Executive Education courses in August?
+If you’d like to learn more about how Integrated Business Planning can help your business prepare for unforeseen events so you can gain competitive advantage, why not book a space on our IBP Executive Education courses?
 Find out more here.